alexanderholman/crystal-designer/README.md

 ## Features

-- Define bulk crystal orientation, supercell size, and lattice spacing.
+- Define bulk crystal orientation via Miller directions, supercell size, and lattice spacing.
+- Specify orientation vectors (a_dir, b_dir, c_dir) via UI for full control over host lattice orientation.
 - Carve islands or inclusions in the bulk using multiple facet planes with Miller indices.
 - Visualize each facet as a plane in the 3D scene; adjust plane offsets interactively.
 - Add or remove facets, configure side (inside/outside) conditions.